Serve again—in your community

 The core of our service platoons are the members—you’re on the front line of change in your community, and membership is open to all.
 If you want to make a larger contribution, join the Leadership Team.
 They’re logisticians, event planners, communications experts and veteran resource coordinators, supporting the platoon leader and the platoon at large.
 And finally, if you’ve got an intense passion for service and entrepreneurial spirit, you might want to consider becoming a leader of one of our platoons after a stint in our Service Leadership Corps.

-We currently have service platoons in 50+ cities across the country that are having events at least once a month.
+We currently have service platoons in more than 40 cities across the country that are having events at least once a month.
 With COVID-19, some of those events might be virtual and some might be in-person, but there’s still folks serving in whatever form it may take.